Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 =============================

 - Some legendary |pokemobs|, even though they naturally spawn in various biomes, can be summoned by items
-- These items can be acquired by crafting, quests, or purchasing from Merchants or Trainers after being defeating them
+- These items can be acquired by crafting, quests, or purchasing from Merchants or Trainers after defeating them
 - These pokémobs have catch rules, just like |pokemobs| that can only be summoned

 Generation I